tidymodels/infer/README.md

 install.packages("infer")
 ```

-To install the developmental version of `infer`, make sure to install
+To install the developmental stable version of `infer`, make sure to
-`remotes` first.
+install `remotes` first.
 The `pkgdown` website for this version is at
 <https://infer.netlify.com>.

 ``` r